-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-May 22, 2019
+May 18, 2022

-The Annual General and Special Meeting of Shareholders of DiaMedica Therapeutics Inc., a corporation existing under the federal laws of Canada, will be held at the offices of Fox Rothschild LLP located at 222 South Ninth Street, Suite 2000, Minneapolis, Minnesota 55402, beginning at 2:30 p.m., Central Daylight Savings Time, on Wednesday, May 22, 2019, for the following purposes:
+The Annual General Meeting of Shareholders of DiaMedica Therapeutics Inc., a corporation existing under the laws of British Columbia, will be held at our corporate offices located at Two Carlson Parkway, Suite 260, Minneapolis, Minnesota 55447, USA, beginning at 1:00 p.m., Central Daylight Savings Time, on Wednesday, May 18, 2022, for the following purposes:

-- 1. To receive the audited financial statements of DiaMedica Therapeutics Inc. for the financial year ended December 31, 2018 and accompanying report of the independent registered public accounting firm (for discussion only). - 2.
-To elect five persons to serve as directors until our next annual general meeting of shareholders or until their respective successors are elected and qualified (Voting Proposal One). - 3.
-To consider a proposal to approve the DiaMedica Therapeutics Inc. 2019 Omnibus Incentive Plan (Voting Proposal Two). - 4.
-To consider a proposal to approve the continuance of DiaMedica Therapeutics Inc. out of the Canadian federal jurisdiction under the Canada Business Corporations Act and into British Columbia under the Business Corporation Act (Voting Proposal Three). - 5.
-To consider a proposal to appoint Baker Tilly Virchow Krause, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 and to authorize the Board of Directors to fix our independent registered public accounting firm's remuneration (Voting Proposal Four). - 6.
+- 1. To receive the audited consolidated financial statements of DiaMedica Therapeutics Inc. for the financial year ended December 31, 2021 and accompanying report of the independent registered public accounting firm (for discussion only). - 2.
+To elect six persons to serve as directors until our next annual general meeting of shareholders or until their respective successors are elected and qualified (Voting Proposal One). - 3.
+To consider a proposal to appoint Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 and to authorize the Board of Directors to fix our independent registered public accounting firm's remuneration (Voting Proposal Two). - 4.
+To consider a proposal to approve the DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan (Voting Proposal Three). - 5.
 To transact such other business as may properly come before the meeting or any adjournment of the meeting.